wovo/cv/readme.md

 My main activities were with Microchip PIC, and ARM/Cortex micro-controllers.
 I sell these chips (and related components), design products with them, and teach their use.

-From 2010 onwards the webshop declined, and I focussed more on lecturing.
+From 2010 onwards the webshop declined, and I focused more on lecturing.
 As a lecturer, I pass my knowledge and experience on to new generations of embedded software engineers.
 I combine different work formats: